jupyterlab/jupyterlab/docs/source/developer/contributing.rst

 describes the collective output of one cell.
 Use *all cell outputs* to describe all outputs from all cells.

+Command Names
+"""""""""""""

+Command names appear in menus, in the Command Palette, and in toolbar buttons (where the name typically appears on hover).

+-  Keep command names short, concise, and unambiguous.
+-  Add an ellipsis (…) after any command name that requires more options.
+This tells the user that they should expect a pop-up window to appear before they execute the command.
+-  Commands should use verbs in the imperative case.
+Do not use articles with nouns.
+   For example, write "Clear Cell", not "Clear the Cell" or "Clearing Cell".

 Element Names
 """""""""""""